janikvonrotz/meteor-apollo-accounts-example/README.md

 ## Todo

 - [x] Password change component
-- [ ] User redirect on Profile access and Email Verification
-- [ ] Social login with Facebook and Google
+- [x] Social login with Facebook and Google
 - [x] Add email Verification message to App
+- [x] Do a lot of stuff